Questions?

 What kind of classes/workshops do you offer?

 We try to program a variety of classes geared towards beginner and intermediate woodworkers.
-Classes range from shoe racks and serving boards to a Danish cord stool.
+Classes range from picture frames, boxes, and serving boards to a Danish cord stool.
 If you have an idea for a class you’d love to attend, or you feel like you’d be a good fit to help us develop classes, send along a message to programming@astoriawoodworkers.org.

 In addition to classes, we also offer opportunities to volunteer for community projects.
 In the past, we’ve built a puppet theatre, a beehive enclosure, and a solar panel structure for a community garden, among other projects.
 Sign up for our email list or follow us on IG for announcements on upcoming volunteer opportunities!